webtinkerer/markdown-tutorial/03-Working-With-Links.md

 <p>Some other text.</p>
 ```

-<div class="note">Names themselves may consist of letters, numbers, spaces, or even punctuation marks.
-They are not case sensitive.</div>
+Names themselves may consist of letters, numbers, spaces, or even punctuation marks.
+They are not case sensitive.

 Using reference link style you can also specify `title` for the link, but this time put it within name definition, just after website URL separated by a space:
 ```markdown